 lot of people think at first, as did I, that when your cat eats something one day and then refuses it the next, that

 it's just being finicky.
 If your cat weren’t sick with IBD I would say that's possibly true.
 But Feline IBD creates a lot

 of nausea and what I usually tell people is this: When you're sick with the flu or a cold and you vomit something

 you just ate, do you want to eat that very thing soon after?
 No, you can't stand the site, smell or taste of it.
 It's the

 same thing with your cat.
 Just move on to another one of the foods for a couple of days to a week and then

 maybe after your cat has had a chance to forget the experience, go back to the other food again.
 Nausea is a

 very big problem in IBD cats and one that affects their ability to stabilize the disease.
 Your cat may need to be on

-an anti-nausea medication in order to eat without vomiting.
+an anti-nausea and/or anti-emetic medication in order to eat without vomiting.